 About the Book

-Nearly half of all working Americans risk losing their jobs because of technology.
+Nearly half of all working Americans could risk losing their jobs because of technology.
 It’s not only blue-collar jobs at stake.
-Millions of educated “knowledge” workers—journalists, lawyers, doctors, marketers—are threatened by accelerating advances in artificial intelligence.
+Millions of educated knowledge workers—writers, paralegals, assistants, medical technicians—are threatened by accelerating advances in artificial intelligence.

 The industrial revolution shifted workers from farms to factories.
 In the first era of automation, machines relieved humans of manually exhausting work.
-Today Era Two of automation continues to wash across the entire services-based economy, replacing jobs in agriculture and manufacturing.
-Now Era Three, the rise of “cognitive computing,” is dawning.
+Today, Era Two of automation continues to wash across the entire services-based economy that has replaced jobs in agriculture and manufacturing.
+Era Three, and the rise of AI, is dawning.
 Smart computers are demonstrating they are capable of making better decisions than humans.
-Brilliant technologies can now learn, predict, decide, and even comprehend much faster and more accurately than the human brain, and their progress is accelerating.
-Where will this leave financial advisors, scientists, teachers, and other professionals?
+Brilliant technologies can now decide, learn, predict, and even comprehend much faster and more accurately than the human brain, and their progress is accelerating.
+Where will this leave lawyers, nurses, teachers, and editors?

 A fine call to action in the face of uncertainty. —Financial Times